unmonk/fsaboiler/README.md

 This is a boilerplate for a fullstack application using Next.js, TailwindCSS, NextAuth, Prisma, and PostgreSQL.

+Uses modern React features like Server Components
+Some of these features are experimental.

 ## Features

 - Protected Client Rendered Components with NextAuth `useSession` hook